hoekma/redpop/README.md

 ## Example 2:

 Publish a more complex event to a specific stream, overriding the stream name in `config.js`.
-Why overrid the config file?
+Why override the config file?
 Well, if your consumer wants to republish a event to a different stream.
-You may wantto do this, for instance, for logging, sending a notification, or publishing a new version of data to a different consumer as a part of a transformation pipeline.
+You may want to do this, for instance, for logging, sending a notification, or publishing a new version of data to a different consumer as a part of a transformation pipeline.

 ```javascript
     const { Publisher } = require('@hoekma/redpop');